 As readers of this blog know, I’m a big fan of the pursuit of happiness through sensual pleasures, preferably enjoyed more than one at a time.
 So when I received a big bagful of Lindt Lindor truffles, it seemed a fine opportunity to experiment with a developing interest of mine: wine pairing.
-I first realized the power of pairing this June at an event in Burlington sponsored by Food and Wine magazine and–believe it or not–Buick, where a guy named Michael Green led a brief demonstration that was all I needed to realize how the right wine paired with the right food can create a sensual whole far greater than the sum of its pleasant parts.
+I first realized the power of pairing this June at an event in Burlington sponsored by Food and Wine magazine and–believe it or not–Buick, where Michael Green led a brief demonstration that was all I needed to realize how the right wine paired with the right food can create a sensual whole far greater than the sum of its pleasant parts.

 Following the principle of tasting lighter-to-darker, and because I’m not a huge fan of white chocolate, I started with that truffle, wrapped in gold.
 Following the other principle of matching light tastes with light tastes and strong tastes with strong tastes, and because I am a fan of sparkling wines, I paired it with Cupcake Prosecco, a reasonable alternative to Champagne.
 As the Prosecco snapped and sparkled in the glass, the truffle popped when I bit into it.
 Honestly, I was surprised by how much I liked it; it was smooth and creamy; maybe I’ve misjudged white chocolate.
 As a little of the melted chocolate lingered on my delighted tongue, I sipped the Prosecco, and the combination was stellar–smooth met sparkle in the ying-yang of a great relationship.